FRC4564/scrnIO/README.md

 scrnIO
 ======

-A Python module that provides realtime screen output and terminal input, built using the curses module.
+A Python module that provides real-time screen output and terminal input, built around the 'curses' module.
-Low-level functions are available for diplaying text with color and terminal attributes, and high-level objects support intutive input and display of data.
-Functionality is built with a focus on realtime processing with simple, yet flexibile controls.
+Low-level functions are available for diplaying text with color and terminal attributes, and high-level objects support intutive input and dynamic display of data.
+It is purpose built with a focus on real-time processing and ease of use.

 Great for robotics and other projects that need realtime feedback and input adjustment from within the console environment.

 In an early stage of development, but already a useful tool.
-Next set of enhancements targeting more controls, control display options and timers.
+Next set of enhancements targeting range and error checking, adding additional controls, such as timers and input boxes.
 Also looking into adding trigger events for the controls.